Scenes From the Chiushingura and

 Specifics:

 Covers/Binding - The covers are medium thickness paper wraps with lithographed design.
 The covers are the standard style "Scenery and Types of Japan" (see below) used by K. Ogawa on his books during this period.
-The pages bound with string ties (2 visible and middle one not visible from the covers.
+The pages are bound with cord ties (2 visible).
+The entire spine is covered by an embossed silk cloth..

-Tissue Guards - All plates are tissue guard protected.
-In some books the tissue guards have not captions or lettering.
-In others the side of the tissue guard away from the plate has the plate number and a brief descriptive title.
+Tissue Guards - All 17 plates are tissue guard protected.
+In some books the tissue guards have numbers the descriptive caption and in others they are blank.

-Black and White Collotypes - Each collotype plate is on thick paper stock and also bears the plate number and short descriptive title.
-Plates are protected by a tissue guard with the plate number and descriptive title.
+Black and White Collotype Plates - Each collotype plate is on thick paper stock and also bears the plate number and short descriptive title.
 The image areas are generally 8 1/2 x 11 in - 22 x 28 cm.

 Earlier Edition.
 Ogawa advertised another version of this book (ca 1891, Scenes From the Chiushingura and the Story of Forty-Seven Ronin.
 That book was stated to have 20 collotype plates and priced at 5 yen.